Norwegian speed skates

 As in the small picture above these skates are fastened with straps.
 They come from a different factory however.
 Therefore it seems that this way of fixing has been common for some time.
 Detail 2a shows in which way the heel was secured: a pin and two edges in combination with a strap that is lead through the hole that can be seen after the stanchion under the heel plate.

-Manufacturer: Christiania Staal & Jernvarefabrik A/S, Moss (N)
+Manufacturer: Christiania Staal & Jernvarefabrik A/S, Moss (N); mark: Ving (see detail 2b)

 Fig.3: Norwegian speed skates, around 1960

-Top model ice skates from the sixties of the 20th century.
-Sold as Ving Balangrud Racer (detail 3a).
-This model has been the standard to nearly all skaters of that period.
-It was named after a famous Norwegian all-round skater making furore between 1920 and 1930.
+Sold as Ving Balangrud Racer (detail 3a) this has long been the standard skate for the Dutch top skaters.
+The model was named after a famous Norwegian all-round speed skater making furore between 1920 and 1930.

-manufacturer: Christiania Staal & Jernvarefabrik A/S, Moss (N)
+Manufacturer: Christiania Staal & Jernvarefabrik A/S, Moss (N); mark: Ving (detail 3b)

 detail 1a